Updated: July 22, 2024- 9 min read

 The exponential pace of innovation is also driving the speed of change in the marketplace.
 This problem is prevalent in companies that have slow-paced review and feedback cycles.

 While your ideas are stuck in the bureaucracy, new trends appear to render these suggestion silos redundant.
-To avoid these worries, refresh your idea dumps regularly to eliminate defunct ones.
+To avoid these challenges to product innovation, refresh your idea dumps regularly to eliminate defunct ones.

 Instead of maintaining rigid development cycles, allow some flexibility to make room for innovations like artificial intelligence and augmented reality.
 But you should avoid making wholesale changes mid-way into the development initiative.